-James J. Downs.
-Sigurd Skogestad
+James J. Downs\.
+Sigurd Skogestad\\

-Eastman Chemical Company, Kingsport, TN 37662, USA (e-mail: jjdowns@ eastman.com).
-Dept. of Chemical Engineering, Norwegian University of Science and Technology, N-7491 Trondheim, Norway (email: skoge@ntnu.no)
+\Eastman Chemical Company, Kingsport, TN 37662, USA (e-mail: jjdowns@ eastman.com). \\ Dept. of Chemical Engineering, Norwegian University of Science and Technology, N-7491 Trondheim, Norway (email: skoge@ntnu.no)

 Abstract: The purpose of this paper is to stress the importance of selecting the right plantwide control structure and the need for a formalized approach that can encompass the many issues that arise in plantwide control design.
 Since the concept of process control design based on a holistic view of the process came about, the variety of procedures and approaches to the design problem have illustrated the difficulty of a unified approach.
-Using examples, a formal design approach is presented to help put in context the need and advantages of using such an approach.
+Using examples, the need and advantages of using a systematic approach are highlighted.
 The examples deal with disturbance rejection, throughput maximization and economic optimization of plants consisting of parallel units.